-* Please note that we have looked into the ‘apostille’ and ‘legalisation’ conditions and can confirm that the Foreign & Commonwealth Office in the UK is the only authority in the UK able to legalise a document and add the apostille.
+- A court-sworn translation of the birth certificate (the translator must be registered with the cour d’appel) and of the apostille if it does not have a French translation (however, the F&CO provide a bilingual apostille) married women will also need to supply a copy of your marriage certificate with court-sworn translation.* Please note that we have looked into the ‘apostille’ and ‘legalisation’ conditions and can confirm that the Foreign & Commonwealth Office in the UK is the only authority in the UK able to legalise a document and add the apostille.

 For more information on this procedure and assisting with setting up your French business, please do not hesitate to contact us here at SAREG.
 We have over 20 years’ experience in international businesses and foreign clients wishing to set up a business in France and our English-speaking experts can guide you through the red tape and help you choose the most appropriate solution for your individual circumstances.

 Tel.
 00 33 (0)4 50 25 23 97

 Email: [email protected]